Best VPN for Android 2023: Top 5 Apps (Free & Premium)

 ExpressVPN: Premium VPN With a Matching Price Tag

 ExpressVPN's desktop app is one of the most user-friendly on the market.
-Its Android interface is even simpler and more neatly arranged than that of NordVPN, our #1.
+Its Android interface is even simpler and more neatly arranged than NordVPN's.
 In the main window, you'll see an On/Off button, and be afforded quick access to more than 3,000 servers in 160 locations across 94 countries.

-If you need other features, you can tap your way over to Options > Settings.
-When using the service's split tunneling, you're able to choose which apps should or should not use your VPN connection.
+If you need other features, tap Options > Settings.
+When using the service's split tunneling, you can choose which apps should utilize your VPN connection.

-In addition, you'll be able to take advantage of a few data privacy and security tools, such as the IP address checker, which lets you know whether your location and IP are really hidden.
+In addition, you'll be able to take advantage of a few data privacy and security tools, like the IP address checker, which lets you know whether your location and IP are really hidden.
 Rounding things out is a nifty password generator.